sillsdev/chorus/README.md

  * Support a Master branch which does not automatically accept changes from anyone

  * Files can be marked as shared by the team or user-specific.
-This allows things like preferences/configurations to be part of the repository, but kept separate for each individual.
+This allows things like preferences/configurations to be part of the repository but kept separate for each individual.
 This will also allow one team member to make configuration changes for another, remote member, and push those changes through the system to that user, without physically accessing their computer.

  * 3-Way, schema-savvy XML merging.
 Various policies can be implemented for choosing a winner in the case of conflicts.
-Regardless of the policy, details of the conflict are logged in an xml file which also under version control.
+Regardless of the policy, details of the conflict are logged in an XML file which also under version control.
 At a time and place of the team's choosing, these automatic choices can be reviewed and reversed.